 Coffee shops in Seminyak

-- Kynd Community: This cool café is located in the Seminyak area, offers a great variety of food, and is laptop-friendly.
-KYND is a community of earth-conscious foodies serving up plant-based dishes and drinks for people who like to eat lightly – all in pinch-me-cute pink interiors with swings and instagramable lounges.
-The perfect spot for a short-time work session over lunch or brunch.
+- KYND Community: This cool café is located in the Seminyak area, offers a great variety of food, and is laptop-friendly.
+KYND is a community of earth-conscious foodies serving up plant-based dishes and drinks for people who like to eat lightly – all in pinch-me-cute pink interiors with swings and instagramable lounges - the perfect spot for a short-term work session over lunch or brunch.

 Other digital nomad-friendly coffee shops

-- NOIR Cafe: Located north of Denpasar, this place has fast wifi connection and a comfortable setup, and it is one of the must-see cafés you should check out.
+- NOIR Cafe: Located north of Denpasar, this place offers a fast wifi connection and a comfortable setup, making it one of the must-see cafés you should check out.

 - Pitaloka Sanur: Pitaloka is located on the other side of Bali, which is where you can catch incredible sunrises.
 The concept of the café is Dutch-inspired and its affordable menu and coffees are popular among locals and tourists alike.